aerospike/aerospike-vector-search-examples/prism-image-search/README.md

 ## Install using docker compose

+**Note**
+The docker compose in this folder collects basic AVS usage metrics including network information.
+To disable metrics collection, remove the prometheus service from the example docker compose file.

 If you have a license key, you can easily setup Aerospike, AVS, and the prism-image-search app using docker-compose.
 When using docker-compose, you'll need to place your images in `container-volumes/prism/images/static/data`